joasfelipe98/odin-recipes/README.md

 # odin-recipes
-This is a basic recipes website.
+This is my first project, a basic recipes website using only HTML.

 The objective of this project is to demonstrate my newly acquired HTML skills, like: